All Episodes

 Because I've like I've put a spotlight on the school board for a while.

-I I I genuinely think this is on the one hand, uh influenced by the the teachers' unions, and I don't know why they would have this incentive to do it, but it has to be financial because there's nothing logical about it.
+And I don't know why they would have this incentive to do it, but it has to be financial because there's nothing logical about it.

-Um have you been arrested for this at any point?
+Have you been arrested for this at any point?

 No.

-I do want to I already know what you're about to ask.
+I already know what you're about to ask.

-So uh well, let's just make sure uh if I've missed any questions, I'll see in our locals community about this.
+If I've missed any questions, I'll see in our locals community about this.

 What you're doing is amazing.

-I I I you know doing it is one thing, doing it peacefully, passively, and then allowing it to be amplified so that these people should be ashamed of themselves is the way to do it.
+Doing it is one thing, doing it peacefully, passively, and then allowing it to be amplified so that these people should be ashamed of themselves is the way to do it.

-So what you're doing is the right way to do it.
+So, what you're doing is the right way to do it.

 Dude, what was it like?

-And let me let me lead the question.
+Let me lead the question.

 Was it like stepping into an outdoor insane asylum?

-Um where was it?
+So, where was it?

 But I had a big banner that said Trump won.

-These things right here, right there, yeah.
+These things right here.

 I carry that on me.

-What's what's amazing?
+What's amazing?

 So it's the burn a launcher.